dd9jn/rfc4880bis/crypto-refresh.md

 ## Packet Tags {#packet-tags}

 The packet tag denotes what type of packet the body holds.
-Note that Legacy format headers can only have tags less than 16, whereas OpenPGP format headers can have tags as great as 63.
+Note that Legacy format headers can only have tags less than 16, whereas the OpenPGP format headers can have tags as great as 63.
 The defined tags (in decimal) are as follows:

-{: title="Packet type registry" #packet-type-registry}
+{: title="Packet Types/Tags registry" #packet-types-registry}
 Tag | Critical | Packet Type | Reference | Shorthand
 ---:|----------|-------------|-----------|-----------
   0 | yes      | Reserved - a packet tag MUST NOT have this value